 Options for access

-Patients can have access on an ongoing basis to their medical record via an online service known as SystmOnline.
+Patients can have access on an ongoing basis to their medical record via the NHS App or SystmOnline.
 This service will enable the patient to view coded information held in their health record.
 Prior to accessing this information, you will have to complete a form and visit the practice and undertake an identity check before being granted access to your records.

 In addition, you can make a request to be provided with copies of your health record.
 To do so, you must submit a Subject Access Request (SAR) form; this can be submitted electronically and the SAR form is available below.
 Alternatively, a paper copy of the SAR is available from reception.
 You will need to submit the form via email to firstname.lastname@example.org or return the completed paper copy of the SAR to the practice.
 Patients do not have to pay a fee for copies of their records.
 When the copy of your records is ready for collection, you will need to attend in person with ID before they can be handed over to you.
 You will be advised of the ID we require soon after we receive your completed form.
 Please ensure you put a current mobile phone number or email address so we can contact you.